tylerhiggins/Regex/README.md

 # Regex to NFA

 Created by: [Tyler Higgins](https://github.com/tylerhiggins)
   E-mail: tyler.higgins@wsu.edu

 ## Description

 This program converts a regular expression from a text file (.txt) to an NFA.
 In this implementation, the NFA will be represented as a list of transitions.

 ## How to build
-1) Use the commmand 'make' to build the java classes in Higgins_Regex directory.
+1) Use the commmand `make` to build the java classes in Higgins_Regex directory.
-2) To run, use the command 'make run'.
+2) To run, use the command `make run`.

 ## Files: